Navigating large organisations

 […] Although you are not a reliable rater of my behavior, you are an extremely reliable rater of your own feelings and emotions.
 This means that, although you cannot be trusted to rate me on “Marcus sets a clear vision for my team,” you can be relied upon to rate yourself on a statement such as “I know what the vision of my team is.”
 Likewise, while your ratings of me on “Marcus is a good listener” are bad data, your ratings of you on “I feel like my opinions are heard” are good data.
 This is true for any statement crafted so that it is asking you to rate you on you.

-So, to create a reliable 360 survey, all you need do is cut out all the statements that ask the rater to evaluate others on their behaviors, and replace them with statements that ask the rater to evaluate himself on his own feelings.
+So, to create a reliable 360 survey, all you need do is cut out all the statements that ask the rater to evaluate others on their behaviours, and replace them with statements that ask the rater to evaluate himself on his own feelings.

 Citation needed.